Azure/azure-sdk-for-python/sdk/appconfiguration/feature-management/README.md

 }
 ```

-Both fields are options, but at least one is required.
-The time window is enabled after the start time and before the end time.
-If the start time is not specified it is enabled until the end time.
-If the end time is not it is alway enabled after the start time.
+Both parameters are optional, but at least one is required.
+The time window filter is enabled after the start time and before the end time.
+If the start time is not specified, it is enabled immediately.
+If the end time is not specified, it will remain enabled after the start time.

 #### Targeting Filter